-It’s a strange sensation, the sudden deflation following the quick end to a season.
+It’s a strange sensation, the sudden deflation following the quick end to a local sport’s team season.
 The celebration taking place elsewhere.
 No choice but to move on, quickly, forget about it.
-Reminder: dentist appointment on Thursday, milk at Jewel.
-Birthdays and holidays, noted.
-Meeting invites pop up in Outlook.
+Reminder: dentist appointment on Thursday, pick up milk at Jewel.
+Birthdays, holidays, noted.
+Outlook pops up meeting invites.
 There is no time to wallow in the gory details of another lost season with so much left to do.
-And so, to the accompaniment of Neil Young, I manage to focus.
-“Technical Writer.”
-Oh?
+And so, to the accompaniment of Neil Young, I set out on an intro.
+“Instructional Designer.”
+Blank stare.
 “Help Specialist.”
 I gotta get away from this day-to-day running around.
-“Technical Writer.”
 What?
-“Application Specialist.”
-Computers?
-“Yeah, and. . . .”
+Like with computers?
+“Yeah, sure and writing and editing of. . . .”

 A Few Essentials

 - Music: The “Chirping” Crickets, The Boatman’s Call, Johnny Cash: The Complete Sun Recordings 1955-1958, The Velvet Underground & Nico, Plastic Ono Band, Bryter Layter

 - Literature: The Sheltering Sky, Where I’m Calling From, Requiem for a Dream, The Goldfinch, A Visit from the Goon Squad, The Iceman Cometh

 - Film: Eternal Sunshine of the Spotless Mind, Dead Man, The Shining, The Last Picture Show, The Tree of Life, The Texas Chain Saw Massacre

 I’m a freelance writer living in Switzerland and work for an international publisher.
 I get my kicks out of any form of art born of misery.
 Any art born of pain.
 I like works fueled by love or death or passion.
 I like to be turned on by art that fires the tired and broken soul.
 That rips and burns like gasoline.
 Our world is a sad and lackluster place.
 So maybe this will help.